 If you’re becoming a limited partnership or an LLC in Maine, you will need to register your entity with the Bureau of Corporations at the Office of the Secretary of State.
 If you form a sole proprietorship or a general partnership, on the other hand, you do not need to register your business entity with the state.
 Do your due diligence, because there may be state, city, or town permits or licenses that are required to operate your business.

 Maine has an online Business Answers service that provides free information about doing business in the state.
 It will lead you through a series of questions about the type of business you are trying to start, and provide a list of licenses, permits or qualifications you need.

 Visit the state government’s website for more information on starting a business in Maine.

 All information on business taxes in Maine is available through the state taxation portal, and all Maine Revenue Service forms, including general and sales use tax forms, can be found on their Department of Administrative & Financial Services website.

 Maine Contractor License Lookup and Verification

-The Maine.gov state government website provides a searchable online licensee database, though general contractors may not be found through that portal because they aren’t required a license in Maine; only specialty trades licensed by the state will be visible.
+The Maine.gov state government website provides a searchable online licensee database, though general contractors may not be found through that portal because they aren’t required to have a license in Maine; only specialty trades licensed by the state will be visible.